gocd/docs.go.cd/content/installation/install/server/osx.md

 ---
-title: Installing GoCD server on Mac OS X
+title: Installing GoCD server on MacOS
 ---

-# Installing GoCD server on Mac OS X
+# Installing GoCD server on MacOS

-- Download the Mac OS X installer for GoCD Server from [downloads page](https://www.gocd.org/download/).
+- Download the MacOS installer for GoCD Server from [downloads page](https://www.gocd.org/download/).
 - Unzip the installer in a directory of your choice.
 It creates a sub-directory with the name ```go-server-${version}```.
-- Mark the directory as not quarantined by Mac OS X so that it allows the GoCD Server to be started:
+- Mark the directory as not quarantined by MacOS so that it allows the GoCD Server to be started:

     ```
     # Assuming, for example, that the directory is "go-server-20.5.0".